 - The massage gun increases blood circulation in the muscles, increasing mobility and flexibility, which can be particularly useful after exercise or for people experiencing stiffness and mobility issues.

-- By increasing blood circulation and muscle mobility, the massage gun can help prevent injuries and contribute to more effective recovery.
+- The massage gun can help prevent injuries and contribute to more effective recovery by increasing blood circulation and muscle mobility.